webdriver-binary/binary-chromedriver/README.md

 # binary-chromedriver

-Downloads correct chromedriver version for your development platform, whether it's Linux (32bits or 64bits), OSX or Windows.
+Downloads chromedriver binary for Linux (32bits or 64bits), OSX or Windows.

-By default either appropriate version (that matches with installed browser) or latest version of the driver will be downloaded.
+The binary version is determined by the following factors:

+* what browser version is currently installed (if binary found from the system).
+* specified/configured version (see below under 'Configuration' topic).
+* latest available version (polled from remote, official end-point).

-## Configuring Extra
+## Configuration

-If you want a specific version of ChromeDriver, use:
+Although the binary downloader usually ends up positively detecting the appropriate driver version that needs to be downloaded, user still has an option to specify the version explicity when needed.

 ```json
 {